andredesousa/devops-best-practices/README.md

 Most of these techniques are better known as X as code, such as Pipeline as Code, Infrastructure as Code, and so forth.
 Every change a developer makes must be documented in the source control repository or it is not included in the CI/CD process.
 If a developer copies an artifact generated locally to a test environment, the next deployment will override this out-of-process change.
-That’s why the primary golden rule for effective Continuous Deployment is to version-control everything.
+That's why the primary golden rule for effective Continuous Deployment is to version-control everything.
 What works well for code also will preserve the integrity of configuration, scripts, databases, website html and even documentation.

 ## Do peer-review